 If the forecast is below 105 degrees, City officials will monitor conditions and may call for activation.
 If it becomes apparent that the daily high will break 105 degrees, or if it has already reached that mark, PARCS will immediately notify the One Call Center, the Webmaster and the FAX Dispatch office.

 - PARCS will also generate an email to the Cooling Center distribution list and the City’s Communication team will assist with notification of local media.

 - PARCS will have the four regular cooling center facilities opened within 90 minutes following the notification of all City involved staff.

 - If the non-forecasted opening occurs before 5pm, the pools will also be notified, and entry fees will be waived.

 - Additional activations may occur at any time if urgent public health and safety issues arise, or the City faces prolonged periods of intense heat (i.e., 5+ days).

 Don’t forget your pets!
 Never leave your pet in a parked car.

-If you or your family should have to visit one of Fresno City’s Cooling Centers we recommend that you leave your pets at home where they are content and secure and make sure that you provide plenty of SHADE and FRESH water.
-They will need plenty of fresh water in drowning safe containers that are out of direct sun.
-It is much more stress on the- animals to transport them and keep them in an unfamiliar place.
-Remember that the shade areas will change as the sun passes overhead and the animals should have shade through out the day.
-The exception to this being service animals should you need them with you at the cooling center.
+Pets are allowed in cooling shelters.
+Pets should be leashed and under the careful attention of the owner at all times.
+Pets may be crated (crates available) and must be well behaved.
+Owners and pets will be asked to leave if a pet is aggressive toward staff or other animals.
+If possible, we recommend that you leave your pets at home where they are content and secure with plenty of SHADE and FRESH water.
+Water should be in drown safe containers that are out of direct sun.
+It is stressful on the animals to transport them and keep them in an unfamiliar place.
+Remember that shade areas will change as the sun passes overhead and the animals should have shade throughout the day.
 Thank you for caring for your animals and protecting them.